How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each gram contains clobetasol 17-propionate 0.5 mg (0.05%).
+Each gram contains 0.5 mg of clobetasol 17-propionate (0.05%).
 Nonmedicinal ingredients: cetyl alcohol, chlorocresol, citric acid, glyceryl monostearate, glyceryl stearate/PEG 100 stearate, propylene glycol, purified water, sodium citrate, stearyl alcohol, and white wax.

-Each gram contains clobetasol 17-propionate 0.5 mg (0.05%).
+Each gram contains 0.5 mg of clobetasol 17-propionate (0.05%).
 Nonmedicinal ingredients: propylene glycol, sorbitan sesquioleate, and white petrolatum.

-Each mL contains clobetasol 17-propionate 0.5 mg (0.05%).
+Each mL contains 0.5 mg of clobetasol 17-propionate (0.05%).
 Nonmedicinal ingredients: carbomer 934-P, isopropyl alcohol, purified water, and sodium hydroxide for pH adjustment.

 How should I use this medication?